bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 ## Overview, Content, and Structure
 The full repository of the course in Spanish can be found [here](https://github.com/bettachini/MecanicaAnaliticaComputacional), and a on-going English translated version [here](https://github.com/bettachini/MecanicaAnaliticaComputacional/blob/master/88presentaci%C3%B3n/jose_2024/english_translation/index.md).

-As detailed in the schedule, the 16 weeks of the course are divided into the 12 chapters:
+As detailed in the schedule, the 14 weeks of the course are divided into 12 units:
 1. Course methodology, newtonian physics and Sympy introduction.
 2. Degrees of freedom, generalized coordinates and energy.
 3. Euler-Lagrange mechanics, Euler-Lagrange equations.